TritonDataCenter/rfd/rfd/0096/README.md

 name is too long (set) or the buffer to hold the name is too small (get), as well as any error returned by `open(2)`.
 Again, the man page is slightly misleading -- it returns `ERANGE` if `strlen(name) > 16` (set) or `len < 16`.
+Since `comm` is also the process name, a new thread will inherit the process name is its thread name.

 On Solaris, it appears to silently truncate any oversized names.
 It will return `ESRCH` if the thread id doesn't exist, and in the get case, `EINVAL` if